UniMath/agda-unimath/src/group-theory/minkowski-multiplication-semigroups.lagda.md

       ( λ a b a∈A b∈B → intro-exists (a , b) (a∈A , b∈B , refl))
 ```

-### Containment is preserved by Minkowski multiplication of semigroup subtypes
+### Containment of subsets is preserved by Minkowski multiplication

 ```agda
 module _